Honey Baked Ham Recipe: Make This Delicious Copycat at Home

 Scroll down to the recipe card below for detailed instructions and video.

-Now, one question I have received multiple times is: do you need to cook your ham when making this recipe?
+One question I have received multiple times is: Do you need to cook your ham when making this recipe?
 The answer is no if you buy a cured ham.

-Most hams are already cured and this means they are ready to eat.
-It’s your personal preference to choose to serve your ham warm or cold.
+Most hams are already cured, which means they are ready to eat.
+It’s your personal preference whether to serve your ham warm or cold.

-One suggestion I have is to prepare the ham inside your house.
-It’s often windy outside and you will find that your blow torch will go out all of the time.
+One suggestion I have is to prepare the ham at home.
+It’s often windy outside, and you will find that your blowtorch will always go out.

 Don’t be intimidated by cooking with a blow torch.
 It’s easier than you think!
 Once you unlock the secrets of blow torch cooking, you will soon be a master at creme brulee!